ltebs-polimi/AY2122_II_Project-6/README.md

 ### Time and frequencies index extraction
 In order to make further analysis on the signal, especially the classification purpose, we create a final dataset in which we report different time and frequencies domain index computed on the signal.
-(The list of index are reported in "index_computation.pdf" file, inside the "data collection" folder)
+(The list of index are reported in "index_computation.pdf" file, inside the "Data_collection" folder)

 After computed the principal index for ML analysis  reported in the table, we merge all the created dataset to proceed further.